seika-afk/Context-dev-Features/README.md

 This repositery contains additional features for context.dev Mainly :
 - Browser Interaction :
-  - Click buttons
+  - Click buttons and Query on later pages
   - Fill forms
-- People Data

-Intended to be Finished by :
-28thJuly